-Powering your vehicle’s electronics isn’t solely the job of your car battery.
-The alternator provides the necessary electrical energy whenever your car’s engine is running.
+Powering your vehicle’s electronics isn’t solely the job of the battery.
+The alternator provides the necessary electrical power whenever your car’s engine is running.
 Plus, the alternator charges the battery at the same time.
-It’s important to recognize the signs of a bad alternator so that you can keep your car running right.

 Dim or Overly Bright Lights